Life Changes that May Qualify you for a Special Benefits Enrollment Period

 Changes in Household

-You may qualify for a Special Enrollment Period if you or anyone in your household in the past 30 days:
+You may qualify for a Special Enrollment Period if you or anyone in your household, within the past 30 days:

 1. Got married.
 Pick a plan by the last day of the month and your coverage can start the first day of the next month.

 2. Had a baby, adopted a child, or placed a child for foster care.
-Your coverage can start the day of the event — even if you enroll in the plan up to 30 days afterward.
+Your coverage can begin on the day of the event if you enroll within 30 days.

 3. Got divorced or legally separated and lost health insurance.
-Note: Divorce or legal separation without losing coverage doesn’t qualify you for a Special Enrollment Period.
+Note: Divorce or legal separation without losing coverage doesn’t qualify.

 Changes in Residence

-1. You’re permanently moving to an area where your current coverage isn’t available
+1. Moving to an area where your current plan is not available.

-You may qualify for a Special Enrollment Period if you or anyone in your household lost qualifying health coverage in the past 30 days OR expects to lose coverage in the next 30 days.
-Coverage losses that may qualify you for a Special Enrollment Period:
+You may qualify for a Special Enrollment Period if you or anyone in your household lost qualifying health coverage in the past 30 days OR expects to lose coverage in the next 30 days, including:

-2. Losing individual health coverage for a plan or policy you bought yourself
+2. Losing individual health coverage that you purchased on your own.

 More Qualifying Changes

-Other life circumstances that may qualify you for a Special Enrollment Period:
+Additional life events that may qualify you for a Special Enrollment Period include:

-2. Gaining membership in a federally recognized tribe or status as an Alaska Native Claims Settlement Act (ANCSA) Corporation shareholder
+2. Gaining membership in a federally recognized tribe or obtaining Alaska Native Claims Settlement Act (ANCSA) Corporation shareholder status.

 Here's what you need to know when you experience a life event